cwverica/quixer/README.md

 The meat of the app is finding recipes.
-Users will be able to query based upon the ingredients they have on hand, with a parameter of 'willing to purchase an additional (0-3) ingredients.'
-These ingredients will be highlighted when the person views the recipe.
+Users will be able to query based upon the ingredients they have on hand, with a parameter of 'willing to purchase an additional (0-3) ingredients.'<sup>2</sup> These ingredients will be highlighted when the person views the recipe.

 There will be additional logic to add preferences (would prefer a whiskey drink, avoid a vodka drink, no citrus, etc.)